ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.

-The original Privacy Pass protocol provides a set of cross-origin authorization tokens that protect the client's anonymity during interactions with a server.
+The most basic Privacy Pass protocol provides a set of cross-origin authorization tokens that protect the client's anonymity during interactions with a server.
 This allows clients to communicate an attestation of a previously authenticated server action, without having to reauthenticate